- The Resort

 Subject to the ferry schedule, we suggest you walk around the historic area located adjoining the dockside.
 There are a number of options for dining, interspersed with some world-renowned shopping and stalls offering local fare.
 Our airport representatives will be pleased to arrange transportation for you to Charlotte Amalie in advance of the regular transportation provided to the dock.
 If you choose to enjoy a meal or some shopping, please keep an eye on the time and be at the point where our ferry departs at least 10 minutes prior to departure.

 As our ferry has the capacity to leave the U.S. Virgin Islands, you will be required to have your name checked against our guest manifest by a representative of Homeland Security.
 Our ferry personnel will then assist you aboard and offer iced water, fruit or rum punch.
 The boat ride to St. John takes a pleasurable 35 minutes.
-Cost for transfers which includes baggage handling, van transport and unlimited use of the Caneel ferry between St. Thomas and St. John during your stay is $110 per adult (discounted 50% for children ages 5 to 11 years old and complimentary for children 4 years old and under).
+Transfers are available at a one-time charge of $110 per person, which covers the arrival/departure transfers between St. Thomas airport and Caneel Bay, as well as unlimited use of Caneel's ferry between St. Thomas and the resort (discounted 50% for children ages 5 to 11 years old and complimentary for children 4 years old and under).
 The transfer fee is prepaid and applied against your advance deposit.
 If you arrive after the last scheduled ferry departure, our airport lounge staff will reserve a water taxi transfer from Red Hook to Caneel Bay.

 The airlines request that you arrive at the airport 3 hours prior to your flight departure from St. Thomas.